Brown Bear, Brown Bear, What Do You See?

-Brown Bear, Brown Bear, What Do You See? is a children's picture book published in 1967 by Henry Holt and Company, Inc. Written and illustrated by Bill Martin Jr. and Eric Carle, the book is designed to help toddlers associate colors and meanings to objects.
+Brown Bear, Brown Bear, What Do You See? is a children's picture book published in 1967 by Henry Holt and Company, Inc. Written by Bill Martin Jr. and illustrated by Eric Carle, the book is designed to help toddlers associate colors and meanings to animals.
 The book has been widely praised by parents and teachers and placed on several recognition lists.
-In 2010, the book was briefly banned from Texas’ third grade curriculum due to a confusion between author of children’s books Bill Martin Jr, and author of Ethical Marxism: The Categorical Imperative of Liberation (Creative Marxism) philosopher Bill Martin.
+In 2010, the book was briefly banned from Texas’ third grade curriculum due to a confusion between author of children's books Bill Martin Jr, and author of Ethical Marxism: The Categorical Imperative of Liberation (Creative Marxism) philosopher Bill Martin.

 Background

-Brown Bear, Brown Bear, What Do You See? is one of over 300 children’s books written by Bill Martin, Jr. Martin came across illustrations by Eric Carle in a newspaper, and their collaboration began shortly after.
+Brown Bear, Brown Bear, What Do You See? is one of over 300 children's books written by Bill Martin, Jr. Martin came across illustrations by Eric Carle in a newspaper, and their collaboration began shortly after.
 Martin and Carle write poetic books they wished they had access to as students.
 Their use of simplistic and rhythmic language is to help students transition from reading to writing in early stages of education.
 Before Martin begins writing a book, he establishes a rhythm which is then repeated throughout the book.
-American author and illustrator Steven Kellogg describes Martin’s purpose for writing his children's poetry books is to expose “children to the ‘music of language'."
+American author and illustrator Steven Kellogg describes Martin's purpose for writing his children's poetry books is to expose “children to the ‘music of language'."
 Martin believes the cheerful rhythm resonates with children, even if they do not understand the content.

 Summary

 The plot consists of the narrator asking various animals and people what they see.
 Their response is an observation of another animal or person, which again prompts the initial question, “What Do You See?”
 This process creates a rhythmic pattern that is consistent throughout the book.
-The 1984 edition begins with a Brown Bear, then features a Red Bird, a Yellow Duck, a Blue Horse, a Green Frog, a Purple Cat, a White Dog, a Black Sheep, a Goldfish, a school teacher, and lastly, children.
+The 1984 edition begins with a brown bear, then features a red bird, a yellow duck, a blue horse, a green frog, a purple cat, a white dog, a black sheep, a goldfish, a school teacher (who was published in some of the other editions as a mother), and lastly, children, who repeat all the animals.

 Publication history

 Brown Bear, Brown Bear, What Do You See? was published in 1967 by Doubleday and Company.
 By 2003, over 8 million hardcover copies had been sold, and the book translated into eight languages.

 There are four editions of Brown Bear, Brown Bear, What Do You See? with differing endings.
 Carle explained that variations in text between editions (mostly on the last page) were due to Martin, and that Carle made new illustrations to go with the changes.
-The 1967 first edition of the book includes a monkey in place of the teacher.
-The 1970 edition includes a Grey Mouse and a Pink Elephant.
+The 1967 first edition was created for the educational market only, and the final pages of the book features a teacher.
+Once released in bookstores, some later editions included a mother in lieu of the teacher.
+The 1970 edition includes a grey mouse between the blue horse and the green frog, and a pink butterfly between the purple cat and the white dog.
 The 1984 UK edition substitutes a monkey for the teacher.